Skip to content

 St Basils is committed to a policy of ensuring equality of opportunity in employment for all, and to taking action to avoid discrimination.
 As users of the disability confident scheme, we guarantee to interview all disabled applicants who meet the minimum criteria for our vacancies.

-Equal Opportunities policy monitoring
+Equal Opportunities Policy Monitoring

 St Basils are Equal Opportunities employers and as part of our equal opportunities policy we are committed to implementing policies which do not discriminate on the grounds of ethnicity, gender, pregnancy and maternity, marital or civil partnership status, sexual orientation, disability, age and religion.